-Telecoms mistakes to avoid when starting a business in 2017
+Telecom mistakes to avoid when starting a business in 2018

-There are many challenges for every one of these business start-ups, but some new businesses make it harder for themselves by making basic mistakes with their telecoms.
+There are many challenges for every business start-up, but some new businesses make it harder for themselves by making basic mistakes with their telecoms.

-So what are the other options.
-Some companies use 0800 numbers to get round this issue which add to your costs as then you are paying for the incoming calls.
+So what are the other options?
+Some company’s use 0800 numbers to get round this issue which add to costs as then you pay for the incoming calls.
 Others try to offset this by using 0843 or 0844 numbers but that just creates the impression that you want to profit every time someone calls you.

 Anything other than 0800, or numbers beginning 01/02/03, for post sales service is illegal.
 If you still wish to use them then you must also publish the cost of call them in close proximity to where the number is publicised in all places – websites, business cards and vans.

-Some businesses are tempted to use their home phone number but this has the disadvantage you don’t know if your aunt is calling or is it that important new customer.
+Some business starters are tempted to use their home phone number but then you may not always know who is calling.

 It also means you can’t turn your business off if you want in the evening or at weekends.
 There is limited functionality as well for handling a second call and personalising voicemails.
 Also if you move house you may move to another telephone exchange and not be able to take the phone number you have been marketing for years.